Crookinator/guide-dog-log-client/README.md

 I will need to have a user route and comment route.
 I will need to be able to set relationships with the user route and comment routes.
 I will need to establish CRUD endpoints for the comments in order to achieve the user stories.

+## Future Plans
+Next I would like to start building out the "profile" for the user.
+I would like to connect to additional keys on the User model to access preferences and other information that will load on successful sign-in.
+I would also like to address the footer of the webpage and have it not interfere with the UI.